Are you doing too much?

 Doing crowds out being, the urgent crowds out the important, and you go to bed after working hard all day feeling frustrated and maybe self-critical that you didn’t get more done.
 Meanwhile, the stress chemistry of your body has gotten jacked up since hurrying, multi-tasking, and feeling pressured trigger essentially the same hormonal and neural mechanisms that helped our ancestors run away from charging lions.
 At the heart of it all there’s an unfreedom: you can feel chained to obligatory tasks.
+What to do?

 Take on Fewer Tasks

 Of course it’s good to make an effort, to hold up your end of the log.
 You honor your previous commitments.
 And sometimes new things come your way – some wonderful, some not – that do require a lot of work, like having children, finishing college, starting a business, or getting through an unexpected and serious illness.

 But when you can – and this has become very important for me lately – be careful about adding new, discretionary items into the commitments hopper.
 Give yourself time to think.
 Be really really clear about all the little things that will come with this additional obligation, including new things you’ll have to think about or take time doing.
 Are the rewards of the new commitment really worth these costs?

 Don’t be hypnotized by the rewards of the new thing.
 Wisdom is choosing a greater happiness over a lesser one.
 Sometimes you have to give up the lesser rewards of the new thing for the greater rewards of allowing some new space to clear in your life.